VEWOXIC/MEME-Indexer/README.md

 # MEME-Indexer 📷🔍

-A CLIP-based meme indexer app that can manage and search your meme repository with natural language!
+A CLIP-based meme indexer app that can manage and search your memes on your phone with natural language!

 **Never be without the perfect meme again!** 😎

 ![](./imgs/have_a_meme.jpg)
 > Wait, I have a meme for this! 🤣

+(Also applicatable to any images, not just memes 🤫)

 ## Feature ✨